CrowStudio/Escape-The-Werehouse-/docs/PULL_REQUEST_TEMPLATE.md

 ### Reference a related issue

-This pull request solves #2
+This pull request solves #

 ### Description of changes
-- Created new game board element
+- Added something
-- A description of the elements behavior
+ - Does something

 ### Mentions
 Persons responsible for reviewing: @CrowStudio